Jump to contentJump to page navigation: previous page [access key p]/next page [access key n]

 24 Configuring a VPN server

-Today, Internet connections are cheap and available almost everywhere.
+Internet connections are easily available and affordable.
 However, not all connections are secure.
 Using a Virtual Private Network (VPN), you can create a secure network within an insecure network such as the Internet or Wi-Fi.
 It can be implemented in different ways and serves several purposes.
 In this chapter, we focus on the OpenVPN implementation to link branch offices via secure wide area networks (WANs).

 25 Managing a PKI with XCA, X certificate and key manager